 This column displays the thread name or thread ID associated with the trace event.
-Kernel trace events normally do not have thread names associated with them, unless the a user trace data segment is loaded with the kernel trace data and individual threads within the user application registered themselves with the NightTrace API (see "trace_open_thread" on page 2-11 and "trace_register_thread" on page 2-30 for more information on registering threads within user applications).
+Kernel trace events normally do not have thread names associated with them, unless the user trace data segment is loaded with the kernel trace data and individual threads within the user application were named with a call to trace_set_thread_name.
+See "trace_set_thread_name, Trace.setThread-Name" on page 2-26.